Andrew Baldwin: Humanitarian efforts

 Baldwin was awarded Humanitarian of the Year by Competitor Magazine at the Competitor Sports Awards.
-He was named to Outside magazine's top 100 influential people of the world list in 2006, and to the Washington D.C.
+He was named to Outside magazine's top 100 influential people of the world list in 2006, and to the Washington, D.C.
 Most Influential People under 40 List in 2009.

 Baldwin was awarded Triathlete Magazine Humanitarian of 2007 by Triathlete Magazine.
 Baldwin was also placed on Outside magazine's list of the world's most influential people for the humanitarian work he did in Laos on a military mission where he treated over 600 Laotians in remote mountain villages for ailments such as malaria, dengue fever, parasites, and malnutrition.
 Baldwin also volunteered at the Aloha Medical Mission where he treated patients, free of charge, for various ailments.

-Baldwin participated in ABC's Extreme Makeover Home Edition in building a new home for the Akana family in Hawaii.
+Baldwin participated in ABC's Extreme Makeover: Home Edition, building a new home for the Akana family in Hawaii.

 Baldwin established The Got Your Back Network, a nonprofit organization that raises money to support the families of the service men and women who gave their lives while serving their country.
 100% of the funds raised fund an endowment to provide financial support for applicant families: education, emergencies and medicine.

 Baldwin is now focusing on more humanitarian works.
 He has been involved in numerous charities including the TV Special Stand Up to Cancer, winning the Malibu Triathlon raising money for the Children's Hospital Los Angeles, Best Buddies, Snowball Express, etc.

 The Bachelor

-Before being picked for The Bachelor, Baldwin was featured as an eligible California Bachelor in Cosmopolitan magazine in 2005.
+Prior to being selected as a participant in The Bachelor, Baldwin was featured as an eligible California bachelor in Cosmopolitan in 2005.

-The 10th season of the show, The Bachelor: Officer and a Gentleman, premiered Monday, April 2, 2007 on the ABC television network.
+The 10th season of the show, The Bachelor: Officer and a Gentleman, premiered Monday, April 2, 2007, on the ABC television network.
 Baldwin proposed to Tessa Horst on the season finale, which aired May 21, 2007.
-She accepted his proposal, despite some claims in the media that she had not.
+She accepted his proposal.
 Eight months after the final episode, Horst broke up with Baldwin when he was on deployment in the Pacific.

-In June 2008, People Magazine named Andy Baldwin one of its hottest bachelors for 2008.
+In June 2008, People named Andy Baldwin one of its hottest bachelors for 2008.

 Other projects

 Honolulu Mayor Mufi Hannemann officially declared October 12 as Andy Baldwin Youth Fitness Day in the City and County of Honolulu.
-Dr. Baldwin is dedicated to educate and inspire children on the importance of healthy living.

-In October 2009, Baldwin led a Health Ride across the state of Pennsylvania with his father speaking at elementary schools about the importance of physical activity.
+In October 2009, Baldwin led a Health Ride across Pennsylvania with his father, speaking at elementary schools about the importance of physical activity.

-Commander Baldwin is the founder of Got Your Back Network, an organization that assists military families who have lost a spouse or parent in Operation Iraqi Freedom or Operation Enduring Freedom.
+Baldwin is the founder of Got Your Back Network, an organization that assists military families who have lost a spouse or parent in Operation Iraqi Freedom or Operation Enduring Freedom.
 The goal of Got Your Back Network is to "give comfort, answer a special need, offer guidance and bring a brighter day to these families."